qnp/webpack-babel-pug-stylus/README.md

 ```
 - `npm run build`, build static files in `dist` directory.
 - `npm run serve`: a minimalistic express script (`server.js`) serves `dist` on port 3000.
+- `npm run report` opens the webpack bundle analyzer report generated in `report` directory by the build process.

+## Example

+The files here provide an example on how wepback can handles assets.

 ### Todo